 Here’s what we do know…

 Over 265,000 military and civilian women served in the armed forces of the United States during the Vietnam War.
 Approximately 11,000 American military women were stationed in Vietnam, serving within combat alongside their brother soldiers.
 Close to 90% were nurses in the Army, Navy, and Air Force.
 Others served as physicians, physical therapists, personnel in the Medical Service Corps, air traffic controllers, communications specialists, intelligence officers, clerks and in other capacities in different branches of the armed services.
-Nearly all of them volunteered.
+All of them volunteered.

 By 1967, most all military nurses who volunteered to go to Vietnam did so shortly after graduation.
 These women were the youngest group of medical personnel ever to serve in war time.

 An unknown number of civilian women also served in Vietnam as news correspondents and workers for the Red Cross, the USO, the American Friends Service Committee, Catholic Relief Services and other humanitarian organizations.
 Like their military counterparts, many of these women were wounded in the crossfire.
 More than 50 civilian American women died in the war.

 Many Vietnam women veterans have never told their friends, colleagues or even loved ones about their tour of duty in Vietnam.
 The majority of them were only in their early 20s when they returned to a country that did not understand what they had just experienced.
 Although most were there to save lives, they received the same hostile treatment as the returning combat soldiers.